dialogic-godot/dialogic/addons/dialogic/Documentation/Content/Tutorials/BeginnersGuideStepByStep.md

 Let your character say something!

-If you are ready let the character leave with the `Character Leave` event.
+If you are ready, let the character leave with the `Character Leave` event.
-You can find explenations for all events and their settings further down in the [refrence](#refrence).
+You can find explanations for all events and their settings further down in the [refrence](Reference/Events).

 ### | On we go
 Now your dialog is ready to be played!
 But how?
 Let's find out!